 Note: There is no Personal Allowance on taxable income over £123,700.
 Different income tax band rules apply if you live in Scotland.

-When you check your Income Tax you will be able to see:
+When you check your Income Tax for the current year you will be able to see:

 As a rule tax-free allowances apply for both:

-Note: Tax is liable on any interest or dividends above your allowance.
+Note: Personal taxation is liable on any interest or share dividends above your current tax-free allowance.

 In some cases you may qualify to claim Income Tax reliefs.
 There are some automatic types of tax relief and there are others that you need to apply for.